All Products

 60

 The priority of the MX record.
-You can set priorities for different email servers.
+You can set different priorities for mail servers.
 Valid values: 1 to 99.
 A smaller value indicates a higher priority.

-Note This parameter is required if the type of the DNS record is MX.
+This parameter is required if the record type is MX.

 The record value.
-You need to enter the record value based on the DNS record type.
+Enter a value that corresponds to the record type.

 192.16.XX.XX